Editor’s note: This is part of our Vermont Voices Series.

 Now the group’s co-founder and 1986 South Burlington alumnus Kiya Batmanglidj is speaking out.
 Batmanglidj spoke with True North to explain the group’s effort to fight race-baiting politics that use racist insinuations to smear whole communities.

-True North: Can you explain how the Rebel name for South Burlington High School came to be associated with the Civil War?
+True North Reports: Can you explain how the Rebel name for South Burlington High School came to be associated with the Civil War?

 Batmanglidj: Essentially, South Burlington basically broke away from the town school system, and they became the Rebels.
 From what I’ve read, the (Burlington Free Press) actually coined the term and then people liked it and it stuck.